mnsRG/kg-aec/README.md

-# AEC & Knowledge Graphs - Presentation
+# Knowledge Graphs & GNNs in AEC

 ### Run with Google Colab